edriso/one-lesson-up/README.md

 - **Vue.js Team** - For the progressive JavaScript framework
 - **Tailwind CSS** - For the utility-first CSS framework
 - **All Contributors** - Thank you for making this project better!

-## 🎯 Perfect For

-- Self-learners taking online courses (Udemy, Coursera, YouTube, etc.)
-- Anyone struggling to finish courses they start
-- People who want accountability and structure in their learning
-- Competitive learners who thrive on gamification
-- Students

 ---